Sheffield: Libraries

 Sheffield City Council is responsible for running fifteen libraries within the city and the Hospital Library Service at Weston Park Hospital.
 A further sixteen are run by community and volunteer groups with over 1,000 volunteers trained by Sheffield City Council.
 The largest is Sheffield Central Library which is collocated with Graves Art Gallery on Surrey Street, in Sheffield City Centre.
 The Sheffield Central Library also contains the Local Studies Library with 30,000 items related to local history.

+Environmental

 Domestic waste services in Sheffield are provided by Veolia Environmental Services under contract from and on behalf of the council.
 Council owned/run buildings are maintained by Kier Group Sheffield in partnership with the council.

 Sheffield has a District Energy system that exploits the city's domestic waste, by incinerating it and converting the energy from it to electricity.
 It also provides hot water, which is distributed through over 25 mi of pipes under the city, via two networks.
 These networks supply heat and hot water for many buildings throughout the city.
 These include not only cinemas, hospitals, shops and offices, but also universities (Sheffield Hallam University and the University of Sheffield), and residential properties.
 Energy generated in a waste plant produces 60 megawatts of thermal energy and up to 19 megawatts of electrical energy from 225,000 tonnes of waste.